-William K. Vogel's old blacksmith shop in Wharton is seen on the left.
-Left to right are: Em Brown's horse, (Carlo) Wood's dog at the extreme left in front of the horse, Austin V. Shuman, a wagon maker (b.
-1866, OH), Em Brown (farmer), Elem Rummell (blacksmith), Jim Drider (laborer), W.K.
+William K. Vogel's old blacksmith shop in Wharton is seen in Vogel Blacksmith Shop.
+Left to right are Em Brown's horse, (Carlo) Wood's dog (at the extreme left in front of the horse), Austin V. Shuman, a wagon maker (b.
+1866, OH), Em Brown (farmer), Elem Rummel (blacksmith), Jim Drider (laborer), W.K.
 Vogel (blacksmith & owner) holding his dog, "Fannie", then farmers; Ralph W. Boden, (b.
 1857, OH) & Frank Williams.

 On the second story porch, left to right, Paul Secrist and Jim Shumaw stand; both students.
 David Boden, Ralph's father, was the brother-in-law of Mary A. Spidel.

-These photographs were taken on July 11, 1910 from the top of the elevator.
+The photograph Southeast from the Elevator was taken on July 11, 1910 from the top of the elevator.
 The church, visible at the center of the photograph, is believed to be a Methodist church.
 It may not be the same Methodist church present today.
-The other photograph was taken while the photographer was facing south from the top of the elevator.
-The buildings in the background of the larger photograph are also in another photograph found here.
+The other photograph South from the Elevator was taken while the photographer was facing south from the top of the elevator.
+The buildings in the background are also in another photograph found here.

-The church was built in 1881.
-This photograph was taken in the 1920s.
+The Methodist Church was built in 1881. the photograph was taken in the 1920s.
 Though it can not be seen here, the elevator is within view of the church.
 The church is quite visible from the top of the elevator.
 You would expect that the elevator could be seen from the church.